-The fish-friendly Japanese menu is imaginative if pricey, service is attentive and the food is agreeable (we like the sushi rolls).
+The fish-friendly Japanese menu is imaginative if pricey, service is attentive and the food is agreeable.
 And in addition to American-style egg dishes, there’s an Asian-style breakfast of broiled salmon, brown rise, miso soup and pickles.

 Blue Ribbon HiBar, the stylish rooftop lounge with walls ablaze in sunset yellow, commands views of Central Park and the Manhattan line and serves bar favorites like sushi and fried chicken wings along with the requisite beer, wine, cocktails and single-malt Scotch.
 Bonus: a retractable roof makes it a year-round option.